Goldich dissolution series: Common secondary minerals

 Chemical weathering of igneous minerals leads to the formation of secondary minerals, which constitute the weathering products of the parent minerals.
 Secondary weathering minerals of igneous rocks can be classified mainly as iron oxides, salts, and phyllosilicates.
 The chemistry of the secondary minerals is controlled in part by the chemistry of the parent rock.
 Mafic rocks tends to contain higher proportions of magnesium and ferric and ferrous iron, which can lead to secondary minerals high in abundance of these cations, including serpentine, Al-, Mg- and Ca-rich clays, and iron oxides such as hematite.
 Felsic rocks tends to have relatively higher proportions of potassium and sodium, which can lead to secondary minerals rich in these ions, including Al-, Na- and K-rich clays such as kaolinite, montmorillonite and illite.

 Application to soil profiles

-The Goldich dissolution series can be applied to Lithosequences, which are a way characterizing of a soil profile based on its parent material.
+The Goldich dissolution series can be applied to Lithosequences, which are a way of characterizing a soil profile based on its parent material.
 Lithosequences include soils that have undergone relatively similar weathering conditions, so variations in composition are based on the relative weathering rates of parent minerals.
 Therefore, the weathering rates of these soils and their compositions are primarily influenced by the relative proportion of minerals in the Goldich dissolution series.